 But there is hope.
 Dr Scurr highlighted a meta-analysis that recently appeared in the Journal of Neurology.
 This revealed that acupuncture could be a more effective treatment for regular migraines than medication.

 He added that acupuncture is believed to reduce pain by “releasing endorphins or affecting nerve pathways”.
 Dr Scurr suggested that people who have migraines should therefore consider acupuncture, at the very least alongside any medication they’re taking.

 There has also been research released recently that indicates there could be a link between back pain and persistent headaches.
 The team from the University of Warwick who conducted the research suggested both conditions should therefore be considered when choosing treatment.

-If you’re keen to try acupuncture or tui na massage in Chester, get in touch with us today to find out whether either treatment could help with your migraines, headaches or back pain.
+If you’ve not gotten anywhere with getting effective treatment or medication for your migraines, or if you’re keen to try acupuncture or tui na massage, get in touch with us today to find out whether either treatment could help with your migraines, headaches or back pain.